The New Oil

 • Keyboard > Dictation: Off

 • Advanced users who want more granular control and feel comfortable making extreme changes may want to look into Little Snitch or LuLu.
 These are firewalls to help further control the traffic leaving your device and reduce data collection by Apple and others.
+Another helpful tool to control telemetry is Privacy.sexy.

-• If you are installing Windows 11 from scratch, please note that the Home version will offer you the least amount of control regarding settings and disabling telemetry and analytics.
+• If you are installing Windows 11 from scratch, be aware that the Home version will offer you the least amount of control regarding settings and disabling telemetry and analytics.
 If possible, you should try to get Pro, Education, or Enterprise editions.
 However, these frequently cost more than the Home version (which is usually included free when purchasing the device), sometimes several hundred dollars for a single license.
 As such, this guide is written for the Home version.

 • System > Notifications: Off